Esri/arcgis-maps-sdk-unity-samples/samples_project/Assets/SampleViewer/Samples/Geocoding/readme.md

 6. Place a marker using the game engine's [raycast](https://docs.unity3d.com/ScriptReference/Physics.Raycast.html) feature to account for elevation at the queried position.

 ## Tags
-geocode, reverse geocode, address, locate, search
+geocoding, reverse geocoding, address, locate, search